 - 1. Continued a working dialogue with shared waterway users, including water taxi operators. - 2.
-Presented ferry system operating reports and growth plans for discussion.
+The Work Group Chair, Captain Tom Kirsch, Blue & Gold Fleet, left the Harbor Safety Committee and a new Ferry Operations Work Group Chair will be appointed.

-- 1. Review Harbor Safety Plan, Chapter XI, Small Passenger Vessels Ferries with existing and new stakeholders and update as needed. - 2.
-Continued dialog and outreach with other HSC stakeholders to promote safe practices with ferry operations.
+1. Appoint a new Work Group Chair and continue dialogue and outreach with other HSC stakeholders to promote safe practices with ferry operations.